pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

-# Elements of a Domain Model
+# Elements of a Domain Model : Entities

 Entity & Context are Common Software Terms